infinitered/reactotron/readme.md

 * perform quick performance benchmarks
 * subscribe to parts of your application state
 * display messages similar to console.log
-* track global errors with source-mapped stack traces
+* track global errors with source-mapped stack traces including saga stack traces!
 * dispatch actions like a government-run mind control experiment
 * hot swap your app's state
 * track your sagas